A parent breastfeeding a baby while sitting on a couch, with a partner holding a tablet.

-Author: TLN
+By TLN

 Breastfeeding 101: Everything you need to know

 There’s a ton of information out there about breastfeeding, and we know it can be intimidating to figure out where to begin.
 Trust us, we get it — and we’ve got you.
 You’re not alone.
-Whether this is your first or fourth kid, we’ve created this breastfeeding 101 guide to ensure you’re equipped to know what (and who) can help you every step of the way.
+Whether this is your first or fourth kid, The Lactation Network created this breastfeeding 101 guide to ensure you’re equipped to know what (and who) can help you every step of the way.

 Here you’ll find answers to the most common breastfeeding questions and learn how experts like our International Board Certified Lactation Consultants (IBCLCs) can help you understand all things breastfeeding from the start.
 Let’s dive in.